-When I was a child, my mother routinely pointed out small details and encouraged me to notice the colors, shapes, and textures nearby, whether a pot of flowers tucked into a corner or a ray of sunlight peeking out from behind ragged clouds.
+When I was a child, my mother routinely pointed out small details and taught me to be attentive to the colors, shapes, and textures nearby, whether a pot of flowers tucked into a corner or a ray of sunlight peeking out from behind ragged clouds.
 This practice of being fully aware is a critical part of my art-making process.

 I am mostly a self-taught artist, working primarily "en plein air" when the weather permits.
 I also work from sketches and photos, but only of places where I've actually been.
 Based in Brooklyn, NY, I usually look for subjects in my backyard.
 My goal in oil painting is to capture the spirit of a scene at a particular instance, noticing that even the mundane can give pleasure, whether in the gritty, industrial zone by the Gowanus Canal (a Superfund site) or in a historic brownstone residential neighborhood.